MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 ### User authentication

-**Azure AI Bot Service authentication** enables you to authenticate users to and get **access tokens** from various identity providers such as *Azure Active Directory*, *GitHub*, *Uber* and so on.
+**Azure AI Bot Service authentication** enables you to authenticate users to and get **access tokens** from various identity providers such as *Entra ID*, *GitHub*, *Uber* and so on.
 You can also configure authentication for a custom **OAuth2** identity provider.
 All this enables you to write **one piece of authentication code** that works across all supported identity providers and channels.
 To utilize these capabilities you need to perform the following steps:

 1. Statically configure `settings` on your bot that contains the details of your application registration with an identity provider.
 1. Use an `OAuthCard`, backed by the application information you supplied in the previous step, to sign-in a user.